andpiazza/yoast_breadcrumbs/README.md

 This code applies to header.php file and to (custom) CSS file in virtually any Wordpress theme out there.
 It is modular: you choose which lines you need to add to make it work for you, custom.
 Just follow the **Instructions** below.

-## Instructions - How to Apply and Customize this Code to Your Needs  <h2>
+## Instructions - How to Apply and Customize this Code to Your Needs
-**To implement breadcrumbs**, place the code at the end of your theme's headers.php
+1.**Implement breadcrumbs**: place the code at the end of your theme's headers.php
 _Remember: when you update your theme you may lose this code so create documentation / backup or implement your theme a child theme._

 ```